How to apply

 Collaborative work by two writers who share equally in its creation is eligible.
 Collaborative work for which one writer developed the idea and another writer wrote the screenplay is not eligible.
 Collaborative work by three or more writers is not eligible.
 The collaborator’s name must be added during the online application process.
 Writing partners selected as Fellows will divide the fellowship stipend equally.

-The entrant’s name, address, phone number or any other identifying information should not appear on the title page or any other page of the script.
+The entrant is responsible for ensuring their name, address, phone number or any other identifying information does not appear on the title page or any other page of the script when applying.
 Placing a Library of Congress or WGA registration number on the title page is acceptable but not required.

-4. Submissions or the 2023 fellowships must be uploaded and paid no later than 11:59 p.m.
-Pacific Time on May 1, 2023.
+4. For the 2024 Nicholl Fellowships competition, there will be a maximum of 5,500 submissions accepted.
+The competition will close to applications once the maximum number of applications are submitted or the final deadline is reached—whichever occurs first.
 Applications will be accepted only via accounts registered at the Nicholl website.
 Submitted scripts will not be returned.
-The Academy is not responsible for late, misdirected, missing, or damaged entries.
+The Academy is not responsible for late, misdirected, missing, incomplete, or damaged entries.

 5. The final selection of fellowship winners will be made by the Academy Nicholl Fellowships Committee.

-6. Only one copy, draft or version of any screenplay may be submitted by an entrant or entrants and violation risks disqualification.
+6. An entrant (or writing team) may submit a maximum of one screenplay in the current competition.
+Only one copy, draft or version of any screenplay may be submitted by an entrant or writing team, and violation risks disqualification.
+Entrants who open multiple accounts to submit more than one entry in the competition risk disqualification.
 Under no circumstances will substitutions of either corrected pages or new drafts of an entry screenplay be allowed.
-An entrant (or writing team) may submit a maximum of one screenplay in the current competition.

-8. Academy Nicholl Fellowships may not be held concurrently with other fellowships or any other similar award, or while completing a formal course of study.
-The fellowship year may be deferred to allow a student winner to complete his or her education.
+9. Academy Nicholl Fellowships may not be held concurrently with other fellowships or any other similar award, or while completing a formal course of study.
+The fellowship year may be deferred to allow a student winner to complete their education.

 Competition Terms and Conditions:

-To my (our) agreement to hold the Academy Foundation and the Academy of Motion Picture Arts and Sciences harmless from, and defend them against, all claims, demands, losses, costs, damages, judgments, liabilities and expenses (including attorneys’ fees) arising out of or in connection with any stories submitted to the Academy Nicholl Fellowships competition or any screenplay developed out of such stories.
+I (we) will indemnify and defend the Academy Foundation and the Academy of Motion Picture Arts and Sciences, its employees, directors and agents, from, and against, all claims, demands, losses, costs, damages, judgments, liabilities and expenses (including attorneys’ fees) arising out of or in connection with my (our) entry or submissions to the Academy Nicholl Fellowships competition, or any works related to such submissions.

 That the burden of obtaining copyright or otherwise protecting any proprietary interests in the material, if I (we) wish to do so, rests entirely with me (us).

-That I am (we are) eligible for the competition, and that I (we) will notify the Academy Nicholl Fellowships in Screenwriting if I (we) become ineligible prior to the conclusion of the competition.
-That providing false or misleading information on this application, or failing in any other way to comply with the rules of the competition, will subject me (us) to disqualification, forfeiture of prize money and/or other penalties.
+Providing false or misleading information on this application or failing in any other way to comply with the rules of the competition, will subject me (us) to disqualification, forfeiture of prize money and/or other penalties.

 Nicholl Reader Judging Criteria